 - All meals as stated in the itinerary

-- Hotels with breakfast in Kathmandu for stated itinerary at beginning of expedition (2 nights)
+- Hotels with breakfast in Kathmandu for stated itinerary at beginning of expedition (2 nights), based on double occupancy*

 - Park fees and climbing permit fees

 - Sherpa support

 - Camp staff and cooking staff

 - Radio communications, including hand held radio for each team member

 - Climbing oxygen and Top Out Mask

 - Medical consultation at the Himalayan Rescue Association Clinic